jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 198 Discharging firearm or doing dangerous act with intent
-(1) Every one is liable to imprisonment for a term not exceeding 14 years who, with intent to do grievous bodily harm,— (a) Discharges any firearm, airgun, or other similar weapon at any person; or (b) Sends or delivers to any person, or puts in any place, any explosive or injurious substance or device; or (c) Sets fire to any property.
+(1) Every one is liable to imprisonment for a term not exceeding 14 years who, with intent to do grievous bodily harm,— (a) discharges any firearm, airgun, or other similar weapon at any person; or (b) sends or delivers to any person, or puts in any place, any explosive or injurious substance or device; or (c) sets fire to any property.
 (2) Every one is liable to imprisonment for a term not exceeding 7 years who, with intent to injure, or with reckless disregard for the safety of others, does any of the acts referred to in subsection (1) of this section.
 (3)